-- The results of the natural heritage assessment identified fish habitat, non-significant wetlands and linkages on and adjacent to the Subject Lands, as detailed below: - The Shale Pond and Lake Ontario south of the Subject Lands provide fish habitat; - Two wetland units mapped under ELC were recorded on the Subject Lands, as well as 16 other small, isolated wetland inclusions; and - The Lake Ontario shoreline, including the land/water interface and adjacent aquatic and terrestrial areas (including a portion of the Subject Lands, as well as lands owned by others) provides an important wildlife linkage. - Fish will be removed from the Shale Pond prior to commencement of remediation activities in accordance with the conditions of a License to Collect Fish for Scientific Purposes that will be obtained from the MNRF;
+- The results of the natural heritage assessment identified fish habitat, non-significant wetlands, locally rare vegetation species and linkages on and adjacent to the Subject Lands, as detailed below: - The Shale Pond and Lake Ontario fronting the Subject Lands provide fish habitat; - Two wetland units mapped under ELC were recorded on the Subject Lands, as well as 16 other small, isolated wetland inclusions; - Ten vegetation species that are rare in Peel Region and/or the CVC watershed were found on the Subject Lands; and - The Lake Ontario shoreline provides an important wildlife linkage. - Fish will be removed from the Shale Pond prior to commencement of remediation activities in accordance with the conditions of a License to Collect Fish for Scientific Purposes that will be obtained from the MNRF;

-- Removal of impacted sediments within the Shale Pond will result in significant enhancements to local environmental quality; - The potential water feature in the open space on the Subject Lands may ultimately be colonized by fish, although there will be no direct, surface water connection to Lake Ontario; - No direct impacts on fish habitat in the lake will occur since no work will occur within or immediately adjacent to the high water mark; - An Erosion and Sedimentation Control Plan, Stormwater Management Plan and Accidental Spills Response Plan will be required as part of the detailed design to ensure no indirect impacts on fish habitat in Lake Ontario as a result of the proposed works; - Loss of 0.80 ha of low functioning wetland (small, isolated communities created by grading during decommissioning of the oil refinery) on the Subject Lands is not predicted to cause negative impacts on the Natural Green Space component of the City's Natural Heritage System, since these cultural origin wetlands provide limited ecological value; - The proposed ecological gardens may incorporate a water feature that may develop into wetland habitat over time providing similar habitat functions; and - Landscaping and revegetation measures in the public open space at the southern end of the Subject Lands can enhance the function of the area as a linkage for migratory birds and butterflies.
+- Removal of contaminated sediments within the Shale Pond will result in significant enhancements to local environmental quality; - Fish habitat compensation to address removal of existing fish habitat Shale Pond is not warranted, given that the pond is anthropogenic and has a long history of industrial use.
+However, if a water feature in the open space on the Subject Lands is desired by the City (given that it is not required for stormwater management nor habitat compensation purposes) it may ultimately be colonized by fish.
+Should a fish population re-establish in the pond, habitat quality is anticipated to be improved compared to current conditions associated with the contaminated Shale Pond; - Site alteration will be set back at least a minimum of 10 m from the average annual high water mark of Lake Ontario and no direct impacts on fish habitat in the lake will occur; - An Erosion and Sedimentation Control Plan, Stormwater Management Plan and Accidental Spills Response Plan will be required as part of the detailed design to ensure no indirect impacts on fish habitat in Lake Ontario as a result of the proposed works; - Removal of 0.80 ha of generally low functioning wetland (small, isolated communities created by grading during decommissioning of the oil refinery or within the anthropogenic shale pond) on the Subject Lands is not predicted to cause negative impacts on the Natural Green Space component of the City's Natural Heritage System; - If a water feature is ultimately constructed on the Subject Lands (i.e., if desired by the City as part of the park programming) it may provide wildlife habitat functions.
+Potential ecological functions and design attributes should be considered at the detailed design station, subject to the City's final direction on park programming; - Opportunities for salvage of locally rare vegetation species will be identified in fall 2018, with seed collection and/or transplant potential options.
+Landscaping will also use seed and/or planted stock of these locally rare species, provided suitable sources can be found in local nurseries; and - The recommended landscaping and revegetation measures in the public open space along the southern portion of the Subject Lands, subject to the City's final park programming direction, will enhance the function of the area as a linkage for migratory birds and butterflies.